 Discover the magic of Australia's Kakadu National Park on this full day trip from Darwin.
 Cruise along the famous Yellow Waters, while looking out for crocodiles on the riverbank and visit Nourlangie Rock, famed for its ancient Aboriginal rock art.

 • 13 hours

 Darwin is famous for its lush tropical climate, outdoor activities and fresh seafood.
-This 2.5-hour dinner cruise brings these elements together with an intimate 4-course meal on a sailboat.
-A northern Australia sunset serves as a backdrop to an intimate meal featuring wild seafood appetizers, rich entrees and homemade dessert.
+This 2.5-hour dinner cruise brings these elements together with an intimate 4-course meal on a traditional ketch.
+A northern Australia sunset serves as a backdrop to an intimate meal featuring wild seafood appetizers, rich entrees and a tropical fruit platter for dessert.
 Freshly shucked Coffin Bay oysters, anyone?

 • 2.5 hours

 Spend a day in the outback on a small-group tour to Litchfield National Park from Darwin.
 From giant termite mounds to rugged sandstone escarpments, you’ll see iconic symbols of the Australian outback on this full-day tour.
 Cool off under a cascading waterfall or swim in a waterhole, and enjoy personal attention from your guide on this small-group tour.

 Escape from the bustle of city life and spend a full day exploring the waterfalls, rainforest and rock formations in beautiful Litchfield National Park.
 Located an easy 2-hour drive from Darwin, Litchfield National Park encircles the Tabletop Range, known for spectacular waterfalls and swimming holes, plus sculptural cliffs, monsoon forest and historic sites.
 Your guide takes you to stunning waterfalls, rock pools where you can swim, and a walking path in the forest where you learn about the plants and wildlife.
 Soak in the natural beauty and return refreshed.